qgindi/LibreAutomate/Other/DocFX/_doc/changes/future.md

 - .

 New members:
-- `wpfBuilder.Validation` overload.
 - `wpfBuilder.Add` overloads without parameter `flags`.
 The old overloads now are hidden.
-Instead of the "child of last" flag call function `Child` before `Add`.
-Instead of the "don't change properties" flag added parameter *raw* to one overload.
+Flags replaced with: function `Child`; parameter *raw* of one `Add` overload.
+- `dialog`: fluent methods for setting dialog properties.
+The old functions now are hidden.
-- `wpfBuilder.Child`.
+- And more.

 New parameters:
-- `JSettings.Load`: JSON serializer options.
+-

+New features:
+- `dialog`: easier to add links.
+- `dialog`: supports XAML icons.

 Improved:
 - .